Panic Selling is also known as hitting rock bottom.

 The Anatomy of Panic Selling

-Panic selling occurs when many investors simultaneously rush to sell their holdings, often triggered by a sudden market downturn or negative news.
+Panic selling occurs when many investors rush to sell their holdings, which is simultaneously often triggered by a sudden market downturn or negative news.
 This behaviour can lead to a vicious cycle, where selling begets more selling, further driving prices down and exacerbating the panic that initiated the sell-off.

 As the ancient Chinese philosopher Lao Tzu wisely observed, “He who controls others may be powerful, but he who has mastered himself is mightier still.”
-This sentiment encapsulates the core challenge investors face during market turmoil – mastering one’s emotions.
+This sentiment encapsulates investors’ core challenge during market turmoil – mastering emotions.

 Mass Psychology: The Herd Mentality